Yelp/yelp-fusion/docs/tutorials/get-start-yelp-api-v3.md

 Yelp API v3 uses [OAuth2](http://oauth.net/2/) for authentication.
 Currently, only [client credentials](https://tools.ietf.org/html/rfc6749#section-4.4) authorization grant flow is supported.
 To authenticate the call to an endpoint, there are 3 steps:

-1. Create an app with to obtain your client id and secret.
+1. Create an app to obtain your client id and secret.
 2. Use the client id and secret to get an access token.
 3. Authenticate API calls with the access token.

-### Create an app on Yelp developers site
+### Create an app on Yelp's Developers site

 In order to set up your access to Yelp API v3, you need to create an app with Yelp.
-This app represents the application you'll build using Yelp API, with the credentials you need to gain access.
-Following are the steps.
+This app represents the application you'll build using our API and includes the credentials you'll need to gain access.
+Here are the steps for creating an app"

 1. Go to [Yelp developers site](https://www.yelp.com/developers/v3/preview) and click the **Register for Access** button.
 ![landing page](../media/landing-page.png)